 When to Prefer using Node.js?

 - For small-sized projects and real-time web applications.

-- If the focus is more on website applications and web development.
+- If the focus is more on building web applications and website development.

 - It is also used for system monitoring dashboard and facilitating tracking user actions at an actual time.